 I like to grow a hard neck variety of garlic.
 Hard neck garlic tolerates the winter better.
 It allows me to dry it and store it in my basement for use all winter long.
 I like to prep my raised bed before I plant my garlic.
 Make sure to clear any old roots and weeds from the area.
 Start by leveling out the area you would like to plant your garlic.
 Just poke some holes a few inches deep and a few inches apart in several rows.
 It all depends on how many cloves of garlic you plan on stowing.

 Now it is time to select the seeds or cloves that you want to plant.
 I pick two or three of my best garlic heads from this year that I have previously dried and stored in my basement in a burlap sack.
 Start by gently breaking each clove from the heads of garlic.
 Those will be your seeds for planting.
 Each clove will produce one head of garlic.

 Now it is time to plant your cloves.
 Place a clove in each of the holes you previously poked.
 Make sure that each clove is facing the right way when planting.
 Each clove should have the large or butt end facing down and the slim or pointed tip facing up.
 Then put about a teaspoon of organic fertilizer in each hole.
 Cover the holes with dirt and water.

 Covering for Winter

-I like to cover my garlic seeds with some grass clippings or leaves to help protect and insulate them for the winter snow and frost.
+I like to cover my garlic seeds with some grass clippings or leaves to help protect and insulate them from the winter snow and frost.
 Just gather up some leaves or grass clippings and lay them over the seeds.
-You don’t need to put to much over them, about 1/4 inch to a 1/2 inch will do.
+You don’t need to put too much over them, about 1/4 inch to a 1/2 inch will do.